Why Are Crowded City Dwellers Living the Slow Life?

 The article said that:

 “Would you prefer to 1) have ONE infant and invest all your resources in that one baby OR 2) have MULTIPLE children and split your time and assets throughout them all.”
-The consequences indicated that folks who had been primed to think about crowding made more alternatives related to a slower strategy—deciding on fewer youngsters and long-term instead of brief-time period playoffs.
+The consequences indicated that folks primed to think about crowding made more alternatives related to a slower strategy—deciding on fewer youngsters and long-term instead of brief-time period playoffs.